Testing enterprising potential

 Further Developments of the GET test

 The original GET test was developed as a paper-based research tool with little interpretation for application in classroom face-to-face assessment.
 The GET test was later adapted for use by Training Enterprise Companies (TEC) in the form of a knowledge-based system to contribute to training business owner-managers.
-Over the past 30 years there has been considerable worldwide interest in the General measure of Enterprising Tendency (GET test) which has applications in education, research, development and training in higher education, further education and training and school contexts.
-Due to this interest and the volume of requests for the test, I created this website which is freely available to people who wish to test their enterprising tendency, or for educational and research purposes.
-This is based on the original GET test with slight revisions to modernise some questions together with considerable development of the educational resources to provide detailed interpretation and feedback.
+Over the past 35 years there has been considerable worldwide interest in the General measure of Enterprising Tendency (GET test) with applications in education, research, development and training in a range of contexts (higher education, further education and school contexts).
+Due to this interest and the volume of requests for the test, Sally Caird created this website which is freely available to people who wish to test their enterprising tendency, or for educational and research purposes.
+This is based on the original GET test with minor revisions to update elements together with development of it as an educational resource.

-The following journal articles, reports and book chapters are the main references to the GET2 test, providing details of how it was developed and tested.
+The following journal articles, reports and book chapters provide the references to the GET2 test in this work, providing details of how it was developed and tested.
 If you have a paper published referencing GET2, do let us know.

 Reports and book chapters